vielhuber/dbhelper/README.md

 dbhelper is a small php wrapper for mysql/pgsql databases.

-## Installation
+## installation

-Install once with composer:
+install once with composer:
 ```
 composer require vielhuber/dbhelper
 ```

-Then add this to your files:
+then add this to your files:
 ```php
 require __DIR__.'/vendor/autoload.php';
 use vielhuber\dbhelper\dbhelper;
 $db = new dbhelper();
 ```

-## Usage
+## usage

 ```php
 /* connect to database */